Updated on May 3, 2022

 Choosing the right eye doctor can feel overwhelming.
 It helps to understand what each type of eye doctor does:

-1. Optometrists provide basic care and offer examinations, diagnoses, and medical treatment for eye conditions.
-They are the first doctor to see when you are having issues with eye health or for your annual exam.
+1. Optometrists.
+They provide basic care and offer examinations, diagnoses, and medical treatment for eye conditions.
+They’re the first doctors to see when you have eye health issues or for your annual exam.

-2. Ophthalmologists specialize in surgical procedures for the eyes.
+2. Ophthalmologists.
+They specialize in surgical procedures for the eyes.
 They treat more advanced eye health issues.

-3. Opticians work in vision care centers and optometry offices and help patients get the vision correction devices they need.
+3. Opticians.
+They work in vision care centers and optometry offices and help patients get the necessary vision correction devices.

 Choosing which of these eye health experts to visit should be based on your vision health and the services you need.